Golden redfish stock in the Barents Sea (Sebastes norvegicus)

 About the monitoring

-The stock of golden redfish is at a critically low level due to previous overfishing, and the species is classified as Endangered on the Red List.
+The stock of golden redfish is at a critically low level due to previous overfishing, and the species is classified as Endangered (EN) according to the Red List.
 It is important to monitor it to get good estimates and correct assessments of the population size to maintain sustainable fisheries in the long term.

 Golden redfish live at a depth of 100–500 metres on the continental shelf, along the coast and in some places in the fjords.
 The species is distributed north to northwest of Spitsbergen.
-At an age of 2, golden redfish are 10–12 cm long, and they grow about 2 cm per year until they become sexually mature at an age 11 or 12.
-Golden redfish spawn free-living larvae, and are therefore viviparous.
 Juvenile redfish feed on zooplankton, whereas older redfish feed on krill, capelin, herring and cod.
 Small redfish are important food for cod and halibut.

 Places and areas